davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-23-kona-diaries-2015-race-day-pre-race.md

 Coffee made - we've been big fans of [Lion coffee](http://www.lioncoffee.com/) this trip.
 They makea lovely 100% Kona Coffee.
 Sharon has six bags of the stuff in her checked in luggage on the plane.

 Timing chip on, race kit on, factor 50 waterproof suncream applied.
-Then time for breakfast - a tin of [Ambrosiarice pudding](https://www.google.co.uk/search?q=ambrosia+rice+pudding)(creamed rice), straight from the tin.
+Then time for breakfast - a tin of [Ambrosia rice pudding](https://www.google.co.uk/search?q=ambrosia+rice+pudding)(creamed rice), straight from the tin.
 We brought a tin with us from the UK.
 It's best not to do anything new on race day.

 That is, apart from the actual race when you've not trained properly!